How to integrate Habitica MCP with Google ADK

 Introduction

 This guide walks you through connecting Habitica to Google ADK using the Composio tool router.
-By the end, you'll have a working Habitica agent that can add a new daily task for exercise, create a challenge for team productivity, delete an outdated task from my challenge, create a tag for urgent work tasks through natural language commands.
+By the end, you'll have a working Habitica agent that can add a new daily task for exercise, create a challenge for team productivity, delete an outdated task from your challenge through natural language commands.

 This guide will help you understand how to give your Google ADK agent real control over a Habitica account through Composio's Habitica MCP server.